morloc-project/morloc/docs/types.md

 Training data, but for testing.
 Alternatively, have a generative model.

+Advantages of a semantic type system.

+OWL2 is based on a formal logic system, Description Logics (DL).
+It is good for describing the relations between types and what properties types have.
+The types and the type constraints (corresponding to Haskell typeclasses) are axioms.
+Morloc code can be translated into a list of facts.
+If the facts are consistent, the type checker passes.
+This will allow highly expressive types.
+Strictly supersetting, I believe, the Haskell system (need a proof of this, does DL superset Hask?).

+Individuals are "instances" from the type "classes" (not to be confused with typeclasses ala Haskell, which are class properties).

 OWL as a type system, beyond correctness.
 Imposing semantic meaning on functions.
 This allows them to be organized and searched in databases.